The Magnolia Golf Course at Walt Disney World Resort

 Disney World has been rated one of the top golf resorts by Golf Digest and Golf Magazine and has five superb courses:

-- Disney's Oak Trail – a short 9 hole course set up just for walking; a great track to learn the game.
+A short 9-hole course set up just for walking; a great track to learn the game.

-- Disney's Magnolia – aka “The Mag”.
-Beautiful with its 1,500 magnolia trees, this track has been one of my favorites for many years.
+Also known as “The Mag," it's beautiful, with 1,500 magnolia trees.
+This track has been one of my favorites for many years.

 - #14 – A strong risk/reward Par 5.
 Cut the corner off the tee by flying the trees and bunkers on the right to get a chance to attack the hole in two, but watch out for the water guarding the green.